iuliet716/flash-attention-cuda-from-scratch/docs/ncu/01_cublas.md

 Theoretical occupancy      ≈ 58%
 ```

+These metrics indicate much better warp scheduling and latency hiding,
-The kernel still has latency and resource limits, but is much better utilized than the naive implementation.
+resulting in substantially better utilization than the naive implementation.

 ## PV